 I describe myself as a teacher/preacher.
 I've been a professor and director of a doctoral program focused on the renewal of the church for mission, and I've addressed audiences on three continents.
 I believe in serving up a wide sermonic menu from milk (the basics of the faith) to meat (the deeper spiritual truths).
 First Corinthians 3:2 is the reference for that.
 I work from a manuscript each Sunday, because it's not fast food, and because I want listeners to get the best I can offer.

 If you're looking for a real church with real people who will welcome you and come alongside of you to help you grow, I invite you to check us out.
 Our caring and faith-filled community of faith would love to have you join us!!
 In fact, we're praying you'll join us.
 We want to grow—spiritually and in the number of folks with whom we learn and serve.
-I believe God is going to do great things in and through this church, but we are in a season of rebuilding.
+I believe God is going to do great things in and through this church, and we are in a season of rebuilding.
+We are seeing all the precious and exciting signs of renewal!!
 Come, make a difference with us!!

 This site will provide you with information on a good bit of what we already have to offer.
 You can reach us by phone at 207.475.5017 or 207.363.3566 or visit our Facebook page at https://www.facebook.com/CNBCM/.